phetsims/phet-info/doc/core-description-quickstart-guide.md

 ```

 This is useful for fast‑changing values (like a numeric readout).
 You only want the most recent value from that source,
-but you do not want it to cancel other responses.
+but you do not want it to be cancelled by later responses from other sources.

 #### 4) Flush then speak (rare)